branpk/sm64-spec/README.md

 If a parameter is unnamed, the name will be `""`.
 If the function is variadic or declared with an empty parameter list in C, then the "variadic" field is true.
+Unlike C, we differentiate between arrays and pointers in parameters; parameters with array type in C are translated into pointers.

 A symbol is a reference to a named struct, union, or typedef.
 The symbol types are "struct", "union", and "typedef".
 These symbols are looked up in the corresponding